littlebtc/font-awesome-sass-rails/README.md

-# Font Awesome 3.0.2 + SASS + Rails
+# Font Awesome 3.0.2 + Sass + Rails

-With SASS and fonts from [Font Awesome](http://fortawesome.github.com/Font-Awesome), `font-awesome-sass-rails` is a gem to integrate Font Awesome to your Rails application.
+With Sass and fonts from [Font Awesome](http://fortawesome.github.com/Font-Awesome), `font-awesome-sass-rails` is a gem to integrate Font Awesome to your Rails application.

 It supports Rails 3.1.1 and older.